realA10001986/VSR/README.md

 In order to connect your VSR to a WiFi network, click on "Configure WiFi".
 The bare minimum is to select an SSID (WiFi network name) and a WiFi password.

 >Note that the VSR requests an IP address via DHCP, unless you entered valid data in the fields for static IP addresses (IP, gateway, netmask, DNS).
 If the device is inaccessible as a result of incorrect static IPs, wait until the VSR has completed its startup sequence, then hold all three buttons until "ADM" is displayed, then _hold_ button "4C".
-Afterwards power-down the VSR.
+After "RST" has been displayed, power-down the VSR.
 Upon power-up, the device is reset to DHCP.

 After saving the WiFi network settings, the VSR reboots and tries to connect to your configured WiFi network.
 If that fails, it will again start in access point mode.